vitest-dev/vitest/docs/advanced/runner.md

 This is advanced API.
 If you are just running tests, you probably don't need this.
 It is primarily used by library authors.
 :::

 You can specify a path to your test runner with the `runner` option in your configuration file.
-This file should have a default export with a class implementing these methods:
+This file should have a default export with a class constructor implementing these methods:

 ```ts
 export interface VitestRunner {